Tyne And Wear

 |Face to face counselling:||Yes|

-I am available at various times through the week, please e-mail me and we can book your first session
+I am available on Tuesday evenings only, please e-mail me and we can book your first session

 Types of client